 Using a methodology is critical to setting up your JD Edwards implementation project for success.
 But why use a methodology, what should be included and why does it work?

 Why Use a Methodology?

-A methodology for a JD Edwards implementation project is necessary for a couple reasons.
+A methodology for a JDE implementation project is necessary for a couple reasons.
 First, a proven methodology is developed from past implementation projects.
 This means the roadmap your partner will use to guide your implementation has been tested and improved with each project.

 Second, a good methodology provides both leadership and accountability.
 You can trust that your partner will pilot you through using a set of best practices, performed in the proper order.
 Additionally, establishing goals and milestones you can measure allows you to see the progress you are making toward the larger goal – go-live.

 At Terillium, we follow a methodology developed from our consultants’ experiences on implementation projects.
 We combine this with strong project management and our team’s expertise for a reliable path to success.

 Why It Works

 While developed from numerous past implementations, our methodology is also founded in heavy testing and training.
 Testing is necessary to know whether your system is functioning properly.
 We don’t just test individual tasks – we demonstrate that entire business processes are operating as they should to prove your solution can support your operations.

 Training is key for ongoing success.
 We train early and often to ensure you are comfortable and knowledgeable about your system, as well as root out any issues that need to be addressed.

 Implementation Best Practices